 - Vow to come back stronger and smarter.
 While you are injured it’s a great time to put together the pieces for how you are going to come back with more determination than ever.
 This should include a pre-hab plan to ward off similar injuries in the future—something that you should stick to whether or not you are beginning to experience symptoms again.

 - Focus on the things you can do.
 Injured shoulder?
 Develop a kick so powerful that it drowns the competition and improve that awful hamstring flexibility of yours.
 Injured knee?
 Improve your core strength, spend time on the stretch cords, and improve your upper body strength.
 With the injuries that are most typical to swimmers—shoulders and knees—there will always be something you can do to continue to move forward.
 And seriously, it can always be worse.
 Always.

-After that experience as an 18 year old I left the sport for a year.
+After that experience as an 18-year old I left the sport for a year.
 When I eventually returned to the water, on a friend’s recommendation I pre-emptively went and saw a local physical therapist who had experience with swimmers.

 She listened carefully to what I had gone through with my prior therapist, appreciated my concern for re-injury, and was able to “diagnose” why I was having so many problems beforehand.
 (Poor posture, as it turned out.)

 Buoyed by the sense of control, and of feeling like there was a way forward that didn’t have to include significant re-injury, I was able to go back to training feeling remarkably confidant.
-I had a sense that I could manage my injury, and that type of feeling is all a swimmer truly wants when dealing with injury.
+I had a sense that I could manage my injury, and that type of feeling is all a swimmer truly wants when dealing with an injury.

-Remember that giving yourself permission to seek treatment, having good care, leaning on your support group, and a little bit of patience you will be back in the water soon enough.
+Remember that by giving yourself permission to seek treatment, having good care, leaning on your support group, and a little bit of patience you will be back in the water soon enough.